-The Foreign Earned Income Exclusion allows you to exclude a certain amount of income earned in a foreign country from your adjusted gross income, the amount that determines what you pay in taxes.
+The Foreign Earned Income Exclusion allows you to exclude a certain amount of income earned in a foreign country from your adjusted gross income, or AGI, the amount that determines what you pay in taxes.

 How do I qualify for the Foreign Earned Income Exclusion?

 You must meet 2 conditions to qualify for the FEIE: